 A Dutch masterpiece continues to dazzle

-Culture clash: The Vredesmaagd, or Goddess of Peace, stares down Mars, God of War , on the opposite end of the Eerste Kamer, the Senate.
 Captured in a reflective moment gazing wistfully over her shoulder across a room at the spectacular View of Delft, a subtly sunlit medieval urban landscape painting idolising her homeland's Golden Age, she is free again to dream Dutch dreams.
+After a three-year, three-continent tour on which she was admired by millions as her home underwent a multi-million-euro restoration, Johannes Vermeer's celebrated painting returned last year to the resplendent Mauritshuis Royal Picture House in Den Haag, or The Hague.

 Start the conversation, or Read more at Bangkok Post.